Kaiepi/p6-Net-Telnet/README.md

 DESCRIPTION
 ===========

-Net::Telnet is a library for creating Telnet clients and servers.
-See `Net::Telnet::Client` and `Net::Telnet::Server` for more documentation.
+`Net::Telnet` is a library for creating TELNET clients and servers.

+Before you get started, read the documentation in the `docs` directory and read the example code in the `examples` directory.

+If you are using `Net::Telnet::Client` and don't know what options the server will attempt to negotiate with, run `bin/p6telnet-grep-options` using the server's host and port to grep the list of options it attempts to negotiate with when you first connect to it.

+The following options are currently supported:

+  * TRANSMIT_BINARY

+  * SGA

+  * ECHO

+  * NAWS

 AUTHOR
 ======